-- Employees must seek medical treatment for work related injuries or illness by contacting a designated First Aider in the first instance - Upon returning from medical treatment the employee must report the incident to the Town Clerk at the earliest possible opportunity - Employees must ensure that any accident or injury treatment is properly recorded in the Accident Book - Employees must notify the Town Clerk of any incident that results in damage to property - Employees must also be proactive in reporting in near miss incidents
+- Employees must seek medical treatment for work related injuries or illness by contacting a designated First Aider in the first instance. - Upon returning from medical treatment the employee must report the incident to the Town Clerk at the earliest possible opportunity. - Employees must ensure that any accident or injury treatment is properly recorded in the Accident Book. - Benchart State and the second second - Employees must also be proactive in reporting in near miss incidents.